tajmone/lemon-grove/README.md

 - https://github.com/rodrigorc/lemon_rust

-Created by [Rodrigo Rivas Costa] in 2015, actively maintained, released under Apache-2.0 license.
+Created by [Rodrigo Rivas Costa] in 2015, released under Apache-2.0 license.

+Lemon Rust is now deprecated in favour of [pomelo], by same author.

 ## Lemon Ports